A Brooks-type result for sparse critical graphs: Clusters and sets with small potential

-\begin{claim} For every partition $(A,B)$ of $V(G)$ with $2\leq |A|\leq n-2$, $|E_G(A,B)|\geq k$. \end{claim} {\bf Proof.} Let $A_*$ (respectively, $B_*$) be the set of vertices in $A$(respectively, $B$) that have neighbors in $B$ (respectively, $A$).
-Since $G$ is $3$-connected, $|A_*|\geq 3$ and $|B_*|\geq 3$.
-So by Claim~\ref{very small potential}, $G[A]$ has a $(k-1)$-coloring $\phi_A$ such that $A_*$ is not monochromatic, and $G[B]$ has a $(k-1)$-coloring $\phi_B$ such that $B_*$ is not monochromatic.
+\begin{claim} For every partition $(A,B)$ of $V(J)$ with $2\leq |A|\leq n-2$, $|E_J(A,B)|\geq k$. \end{claim} {\bf Proof.} Let $A_*$ (respectively, $B_*$) be the set of vertices in $A$ (respectively, $B$) that have neighbors in $B$ (respectively, $A$).
+Since $J$ is $3$-connected, $|A_*|\geq 3$ and $|B_*|\geq 3$.
+So by Claim~\ref{very small potential}, $J[A]$ has a $(k-1)$-coloring $\phi_A$ such that $A_*$ is not monochromatic, and $J[B]$ has a $(k-1)$-coloring $\phi_B$ such that $B_*$ is not monochromatic.
 But Gallai and Toft~(see~\cite[p.
-157]{Toft2}) independently proved that if $|E_G(A,B)|\leq k-1$, then either $A_*$ is monochromatic in every $(k-1)$-coloring of $G[A]$ or $B_*$ is monochromatic in every $(k-1)$-coloring of $G[B]$.
-So, $|E_G(A,B)|\geq k$.
+157]{Toft2}) independently proved that if $|E_J(A,B)|\leq k-1$, then either $A_*$ is monochromatic in every $(k-1)$-coloring of $J[A]$ or $B_*$ is monochromatic in every $(k-1)$-coloring of $J[B]$.
+So, $|E_J(A,B)|\geq k$.

-Sometimes below, our goal will be to extend to $G$ a coloring $\phi$ of $G[R]$ for some $R$ and $\phi$.
-Recall that $Y(G,R,\phi)$ is obtained from $G$ replacing the vertices of $R$ with a clique whose vertices are the color classes of $\phi$ with at least one element in $R_*$.
+Sometimes below, our goal will be to extend to $J$ a coloring $\phi$ of $J[R]$ for some $R$ and $\phi$.
+Recall that $Y(J,R,\phi,X)$ is obtained from $J$ by replacing the vertices of $R$ with a clique whose vertices are the color classes of $\phi$ with at least one element in the border of $R$ (which we called $R_*$).
 One of the ways we will control $\phi$ is to add edge(s) to $R$ before we generate a $(k-1)$-coloring $\phi$ using Claim \ref{very small potential} and a lemma below.
 Our next lemma describes how edges can be placed in $R$ so that no color class of $\phi$ is too large.
 The proof of this lemma will use the following old result of Hakimi.

 \begin{theorem}[Hakimi~\cite{Hak}] Let $(w_1,\ldots,w_s)$ be a list of nonnegative integers with $w_1\geq \ldots\geq w_s$.
 Then there is a loopless multigraph $F$ with vertex set $\{u_1,\ldots,u_s\}$ such that $d_F(u_j)=w_j$ for all $j=1,\ldots,s$ if and only if $z=w_1+\ldots+w_s$ is even and $w_1\leq w_2+\ldots+w_s$. \end{theorem}